JonathanSalwan/ROPgadget/README.md

-      --badbytes <byte>    Rejects specific bytes in the gadget's address --rawArch <arch>     Specify an arch for a raw file --rawMode <mode>     Specify a mode for a raw file --ropchain           Enable the ROP chain generation
+      --badbytes <byte>    Rejects specific bytes in the gadget's address --rawArch <arch>     Specify an arch for a raw file --rawMode <mode>     Specify a mode for a raw file --offset <hexaddr>   Specify an offset for gadget addresses --ropchain           Enable the ROP chain generation
       --thumb              Use the thumb mode for the search engine (ARM only) --console            Use an interactive console for search engine